Conni2461/telescope.nvim/developers.md

 in specific help pages and we will probably move some of the technical stuff to our vim help docs in the future.

-This guide is mainly for telescope so it will assume that already have some knowledge of the Lua programming language.
+This guide is mainly for telescope so it will assume that you already have some knowledge of the Lua programming language.
 If not then you can find information for Lua here:
 - [Lua 5.1 Manual](https://www.lua.org/manual/5.1/)
 - [Getting started using Lua in Neovim](https://github.com/nanotee/nvim-lua-guide)